Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 This extensive Schema.org support allows you to easily optimize your content for rich results in Google.

-For power users, you can even write your own custom schema and save it as reusable templates, and it even has built-in schema validation.
+For power users, you can even write your custom schema and save it as reusable templates.
+All in One SEO also has built-in schema validation to check your custom schema markup.

-Not all WordPress users are SEO experts, and even those with SEO expertise can benefit from a smooth user experience.
+Not all WordPress users are SEO experts, and even people with SEO expertise can benefit from a smooth user experience.

 All in One SEO for WordPress makes SEO simpler for both beginner and advanced users.

-It comes with a much cleaner and simpler onboarding experience than other SEO plugins, and a simple setup wizard walks you through the basic SEO setup.
+It comes with a much cleaner onboarding experience than other SEO plugins, and a simple setup wizard walks you through the basic SEO setup.

 It uses a modern user interface that is easy on the eyes and fast.